Search icon

 “Every Boy has a Book” Poster/ Bookmark Competition

 In anticipation of our Term 4 Reading initiative across both Junior and Senior schools, we are also excited to announce our Poster/ Bookmark Competition for all students from Years 5-12.
-Please see the attached poster for details.
 Thank you to Ms Jenna Turnbull for her assistance with both posters.